Connect with others who understand.

 One small study of 20 people with psoriasis found better results from treatment with glycolic acid lotion when used together with a steroid cream for scalp psoriasis.
 The combination of the two can be an effective way to treat severe skin conditions by using a corticosteroid and an exfoliating agent together.

 Urea is another ingredient used to exfoliate and rehydrate the skin.
 Lower concentrations are found in some over-the-counter moisturizers for psoriasis.
 Higher concentrations are used to thin out very thick areas of skin, such as on the feet.
-Urea is a compound that is found in the body and is used in many skin care products.
+Urea is a compound found in the body, and it is used in many skin care products.
 It is a humectant, which means it helps to keep moisture in the skin and also has keratolytic properties.

 Exfoliating Safely